dingdl/dingdl.github.io/README.md

-# Building my personal website
+# My personal website

-Use [hugo](https://gohugo.io/) to build my personal website: https://dingdl.github.io/dingluo.
+Use [hugo](https://gohugo.io/) to build my personal website: https://dingdl.github.io.

 ## How to update the content in a Windows OS.